“A nurse is a person strong enough to tolerate everything and soft enough to understand everyone.”

 4. Keeps Up the Endurance

 Anybody that says nursing is easy has never been a nurse!
 It takes mental and physical endurance to make it through a shift.
 Somedays you will end your shift feeling like you just ran a marathon while carrying sandbags on your back.
 Or your brain feels like mashed potatoes.
-So how do the best nurses keep up their endurance during a shift?
-They eat healthy, drink water, and take their break when they can catch it.
-On their days off they take a well deserved rest.
-Ahhh.

 You will have tough days where patients will test you and there may be times you will work with someone that doesn’t align with your personality.
 But above all, remember that the healthcare facility trusts that you will represent their mission statement, respect their staff, and yourself.
 The most respected nurses are always professional and respect those they work with each day.